 Reading tip: Cross-selling: How easy it is to increase your average order value.

-These SEO Onpage optimizations you should perform
+These SEO onpage optimizations they should perform in the Shopify store

 One thing you must always keep in mind: Your site should be made for the customer.
 You surely know it from yourself, if you don't find your way around a page well, you will jump off more quickly without even having dealt with the products beforehand.
 This is exactly what you should keep in mind with your own store.
 The way your website, pages and content are organized is important for search engine optimization.
 First, a cluttered sitemap can cause Google's crawlers (a tool that examines your site and tells Google what it finds) to potentially not reach all of the pages and therefore rank your site lower.
 The key is simplicity.